-Roberto's individual HSA-qualified health coverage starts on November 10, 2022.
-Because he has HSA-qualified health coverage by December 1, he can contribute \$3,650 to his HSA, as if he had qualifying coverage for the entire year.
+Roberto's individual HSA-qualified health coverage starts on November 10, 2025.
+Because he has HSA-qualified health coverage by December 1, he can contribute \$4,300 to his HSA, as if he had qualifying coverage for the entire year.

-Karl's coverage by an HSA-qualified health plan begins on November 30, 2022 but he waits until February 1, 2023, to open his HSA.
-The IRS allows account holders to make 2022 contributions until April 15, 2023, so Karl makes a lump sum contribution of \$3,650 for 2022.
-He also starts contributing for 2023 by setting up regular payroll deductions.
+Karl's coverage by an HSA-qualified health plan begins on November 30, 2024, but he waits until February 1, 2025, to open his HSA.
+The IRS allows account holders to make 2024 contributions until April 15, 2025, so Karl makes a lump sum contribution of \$4,150 for 2024.
+He also starts contributing for 2025 by setting up regular payroll deductions.

-Nancy joins her HSA-qualified health plan on December 2, 2022.
-She cannot make a full-year contribution for 2022, like Roberto and Karl, because she misses the December 1 deadline for having HSA-qualified health coverage.
-In fact, she cannot contribute for the month of December, because she must have an HSA-qualified health plan on the first day of the month in which she contributes to her HSA.
-She cannot make any contributions for the 2022 tax year and must wait until January 1 2023, to begin making contributions.
+Nancy joins her HSA-qualified health plan on December 2, 2024.
+She cannot make a full-year contribution for 2024, like Roberto and Karl, because she must have an HSA-qualified health plan on the first day of the month in which she contributes to her HSA.
+She cannot make any contributions for the 2024 tax year and must wait until January 12025, to begin making contributions.